-Our well-being depends on the well-being of the whole of creation, and our stewardship of the earth's resources is foundational for our personal, social and economic life.
+Our well-being depends on the well-being of the whole of creation, and our steward-ship of the Earth's resources is foundational for our personal, social and economic life.

 Our very being and all those resources that enable our lives come as the gift of God's creation.
 Creation is relational in character.
-We experience the wholeness God intended in creation only when we are harmoniously related to God, to others, and to the earth itself with all of its plants and animals.
-As human beings, we are created in the image of God, which means that we represent the

-Creator in our dominion over the earth.
-This makes us stewards of the earth and not its masters.
+We experience the wholeness God intended in creation only when we are harmoniously related to God, to others and to the Earth itself with all of its plants and animals.
+As human beings, we are created in the image of God, which means that we represent the Creator in our dominion over the Earth.
+This makes us stewards of the Earth and not its masters.
+Our well-being depends on the well-being of the whole of creation, and our stewardship of the Earth's resources is foundational for our personal, social, and economic life.
 In a culture that often idolizes self-sufficiency and ownership, our biblical faith calls us to recognize our interdependence on the whole of creation and our stewardship of resources that belong to God as true owner.